vik16nathan/snpstrGenotypingSummer2022/README.md

 8. Compare old results using one-line .config files (PERF_tsv_to_STRaitRazor_config.r) with new results using complex config file creation - see which primers are problematic and try to fix issues
     * Compare_Old_and_New_STRait_Razor_Results.ipynb

+##BIG ISSUES
+* Determining STR and SNP zygosity using a certain threshold for the proportion of reads
+* There's barely any indel handling within the .config file generation process
+* Not all reads are the same length after merging, meaning that GATK finds many STR pieces along with SNPs